francisdavey/physics/planning/leibniz.md

 -  That's why the "chain rule" is more complicated/doesn't work.
 You can't have two progressions being constant.
 - Conclusion: Why dy/dx can be treated just like a fraction (it is really a fraction from a very defensible point of view) but answers may be less useful if you don't respect the orders of infinity system
 #### FORMALISATION: Co-germs, co-germ differentials
-- A variable is a co-germ.
+- A variable is a co-germ. d is an

 ## LOAD-BEARING
 - [ ] Epsilon-style definition of derivative, Lim epsilon->0 of 1/epsilon( f(x+ε) − f(x)) — it or something like it is needed no later than the definition of df, which will involve some kind of limit.
 We also need it if we want to contrast differentials v derivatives  — status: idea